 An incubator for young journalistic talent, the Back in the Newsroom program aims to improve newsroom diversity through partnerships with historically black colleges and universities (HBCUs).
 In an era of complex issues such as racial and ethnic identity, policing of minority communities, terrorism and immigration, newsrooms need diverse voices to provide rich, contextual reporting for their audiences.
 Student interns from Morgan State University’s School of Global Journalism and Communication spend weeks working at the International Journalists’ Network (IJNet), ICFJ's online community of journalists that reaches more than 165,000 media professionals globally every month.

-This year, ICFJ selected Korey Matthews from Morgan State University.
+In 2019, ICFJ selected Korey Matthews from Morgan State University.
 He spent three months at a paid internship with IJNet in their Washington office, where he wrote stories, managed online engagement, produced videos and launched their first podcast.
 Through the program he learned how to leverage products such as Snapchat and Instagram, and gained more knowledge of how news is produced in the digital age.
 He will be attending the Craig Newmark Graduate School of Journalism at the City University of New York in the fall to pursue a master's in journalism.

 In 2017, ICFJ selected Terrance Smith, from Morgan State to receive a prestigious, paid internship based at Gannett’s headquarters in McLean, VA.
 Smith spent 10 weeks at USA Today, where he had hands-on experience working in multimedia and using other digital technologies to cover topics that affect local communities.
 His exposure to a top, national newsroom also helped to bolster his editorial skills and broaden his understanding of how news is produced in the digital era.
 He now works as a desk assistant at NBC News.